 | All News

-Olivia’s Vision was established in 2010 to provide information, support and advice to anyone affected by inflammation within the eye known as uveitis.
+Olivia’s Vision was established in 2010 to provide information, support and advice for anyone affected by uveitis.

 Every year, an estimated 9,000 new case of uveitis are diagnosed in the UK, with uveitis now the third leading cause of avoidable blindness.

 Olivia’s Vision also looks to the future by raising funds to train new uveitis experts, specialist paediatric nurses and research regarding potential new treatments, so that one day, vision loss from uveitis is eliminated.

 Olivia’s Vision works with renowned uveitis and rheumatology experts including Professor A Dick (who sits on the Olivia’s Vision Medical Board) Bristol Eye Hospital and Professor A. V. Ramanan from Bristol Royal Hospital for Children.